Sweden vs Czech Republic Live Score and Live Stream

 Recent Form

-• Czech Republic have gone 5 consecutive matches without a defeat.
+• Sweden have gone 10 consecutive matches without a draw.

 • Sweden have scored two or more goals in their previous 4 home matches.